Promoting Excellence in Maryland's Trauma Care

 related to all aspects of trauma care delivery

-Happy 100th year Anniversary to National Fire Prevention Week, which is celebrated this month October 9-15.
+National Fire Prevention Week is celebrated this month October 8-14.
 In true standard fashion of TraumaNet blogs, we are choosing to celebrate this week with reminders you can use today and all year to help keep you, your family and pets, and homes safe!

 As the author of many blogs over the past year for TraumaNet, I thought I would start by sharing my “fire story.”
 On Easter Sunday, 2021 around 9 pm, I woke to our Goldendoodle, Melvin “jumping” on my head, then I heard the pounding on my front door, a neighbor franticly screaming, “Your house is on fire, your house is on fire!”
 Melvin had heard the crackling of the fire burning outside and my neighbor, who was driving home, saw the flames.
 The chaos of the moment woke up my sleeping daughter upstairs, and we quickly left the house and called 911.
 A fire, which has started at a shed next door, was spreading across the fence and up the side of my house.
 I remember calling 911 back two more times to say…” it’s getting worse, the siding is melting off my house.”
 Despite hearing the sirens, it seemed like an eternity for the fire departments to arrive, put out the fire, and ensure the integrity of our home was not in danger.
 Our home is situated close to a fire hydrant and our closest fire departments are mere minutes from our home.
 We were blessed by the quick response that night of the dispatchers and fire departments who responded.
 Though it has been over a year, the impact of having a fire still impacts our family to this day.
 The lessons learned from that event are that we cannot prevent all fires, but that doing everything we can to prevent one is the next best thing, so join me as we review some of the top fire prevention tips!